 Presentation of traumatic Brachial Plexus Injury

-The patient may present with pain in neck and the shoulder, paresthesias, weakness or heaviness in the limb.
+The patient may present with pain in the neck and the shoulder, paresthesias, weakness or heaviness in the limb.
 Decreased pulses may be a sign of vascular injury.

 In patients with significant trauma, the patient needs to be stabilized and resuscitated and diagnosis may be delayed.
 Suspicion of brachial plexus injury should be maintained in a patient with significant shoulder girdle injury, first rib injuries, or axillary artery injuries.